 One unique feature of SXF is a carry-on only entrance.
 This makes it convenient for travelers with pre-printed or electronic boarding passes and no checked bags to just pop right into the terminal.

 There is also a cute German restaurant just outside the airport terminal.

 Wondering how we find cheap coach and business class flights?
 Check out our Cheap Fare Guides:

 We needed boarding passes and had large liquid containers that we wanted to bring necessitating checking bags.
 So went to the Ryanair check-in desk.

 There was no queue in the Flexi Plus lane, but there was no one working it, either.

 After standing around for about 5 minutes an agent called us over…and told us it was too early to check our bags.

-So we decided to carry them on.
+Given the lack of help, we decided to carry our bags on.
 And if we had to ditch the liquids then so be it.

 At security our large liquid containers were neither commented upon nor confiscated.

 As I say, Berlin Schönefeld Airport is a crowded and uncomfortable place.
 Luckily there is a Priority Pass Lounge there!